PRO100BYTE/ProjectArcade-Wiki/advanced-features/translations.md

 ### How to help us ?

-In order to help us translate RetroBat, you will obviously need to select the language that you want to work with.
+In order to help us translate ProjectArcade, you will obviously need to select the language that you want to work with.

 Once done, take your favorite text editor and open the `es-features.po` file of the language you are working on: